readthedocs/blog/hiring/intro.rst

 * A free hosting service for open source projects, funded via ethical ads: https://readthedocs.org
 * A paid hosting service for companies, funded via subscriptions: https://readthedocs.com

+We are pretty excited to be paid to work on a large open source project, and we hope you will be too!